BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/README.md

 About the Code Book
 -------------------
 The CodeBook.md file explains the transformations performed and the resulting data and variables.
+Direct link to CodeBook: https://github.com/BarrieFitzgerald/Coursera_Get_Clean_Data_Course_Project/blob/master/CodeBook.md